Joan Mitchell: Mid-career (France)

 In 1967, Mitchell inherited enough money following the death of her mother to purchase a two-acre estate in the town of Vétheuil, France, near Giverny, the gardener's cottage of which had been Claude Monet's home.
 Mitchell bought the house "so she wouldn't have to dogwalk" and that came in useful for her 13 dogs.
 Situated 35 mi outside of Paris, she lived and worked there for the remainder of her life.
 The landscape in Vétheuil, particularly the view of the Seine and the gardens on her property, became frequent reference points for her work.
 Yet, near her death she spoke as if she acquired the property without regard to the prior owner and as if she did not even know how to pronounce his name, rhyming it with bonnet.
 Mitchell often invited artist friends from New York to come on creative retreats to Vétheuil.
 Painter Joyce Pensato recalled, "She wanted to give to young people.
 Carl [Plansky] and I called it the Fresh Air Fund...The first time she invited me for the summer, it ended up being March to September.
 I got brainwashed for six months, and that's how I found out who I am."

 In 1968, Mitchell became the first artist to have abstract expressionism work in the Smart Museum of Art collection in her home town when Untitled (1961) by Mitchell became one of the first donations to the museum.
 That year, Mitchell began exhibiting with Martha Jackson Gallery in New York; she continued to exhibit with the gallery into the 1970s.
 In 1972, Mitchell staged her first major museum exhibition, entitled My Five Years in the Country, at the Everson Museum of Art in Syracuse, New York.
 The exhibition, especially Mitchell's "Sunflower" paintings from the late 1960s-early 1970s, received critical acclaim.
 Writing for The New York Times, Peter Schjeldahl predicted that Mitchell would ultimately be recognized "as one of the best American painters not only of the fifties, but of the sixties and seventies as well."
 He continued, "This claim will not, I think, seem large to anyone lucky enough to have viewed the recent massive and almost awesomely beautiful Mitchell exhibition—49 paintings, some of them huge, done during the five years the artist has been living in France—at the Everson Museum in Syracuse."
 The exhibition traveled to Martha Jackson Gallery following the Everson Museum presentation.

 In 1969 Mitchell completed her first large scale triptych, the 16.5 foot wide Sans Neige (without Snow).

 Being based in France, Mitchell was not caught up on the New York art shift to pop art, minimalism and conceptualism.
-Mitchell's haf her first museum exhibition at the Everson Museum of Art in 1972.
+Mitchell's had her first museum exhibition at the Everson Museum of Art in 1972.
 In 1976, Mitchell began exhibiting regularly with New York gallerist Xavier Fourcade, who was her New York dealer until his death in 1987.